UKCloud/documentation/articles/vmware/vmw-how-access-centos-update-servers.md

 Or use the following command to download the repo file directly from the server:

     ```
-    wget -P /etc/yum.repos.d http://x.y.89.96/repos/ukcloud_centos6.repo
+    wget -P /etc/yum.repos.d http://<elevated-public-ip-address>/repos/ukcloud_centos6.repo
     ```

-In the above string, replace x.y with the first two octets of the Elevated OFFICIAL public IP addresses.
-If you're not sure what these are, contact UKCloud Support.
+In the above string, replace `elevated-public-ip-address` with the Elevated OFFICIAL public IP addresses.
+If you're not sure what this is, contact UKCloud Support.

 Remove all other `*.repo` files in this directory.

 ### Option 2.
 Walled Garden

 Choose this option only if you want full control of CentOS updates and are already thinking of deploying a Walled Garden.
-This option involves pulling updates into the Assured platform, then using UKCloud's Walled Garden to move them to the Elevated platform.
+This option involves pulling updates into the Assured security domain, then using UKCloud's Walled Garden to move them to the Elevated security domain.

 It's a much more complex solution than using UKCloud-managed repository servers, and you have sole responsibility for deploying and managing it.